-- Biannual inspection.
-The state of Missouri mandates that backflow preventers are to be inspected by a certified technician every two years.
+- Annual inspection.
+The state of Missouri mandates that backflow preventers are to be inspected by a certified technician every year.
 This ensures that they are in good working order and are not in need of repair.

 The process may seem convoluted, but when you’re talking about something as important as keeping the water supply clean and free of serious contamination, it’s crucial to be as thorough as possible.

-With 60 years of experience in this area, we are here to guide you through each part of the process and make sure that you’re up to code.
+With over 60 years of experience in this area, we are here to guide you through each part of the process and make sure that you’re up to code.
 Eliminate the need to procure professionals for each step and let us do it all!
-We’re truly a one-stop shop for all of your backflow prevention needs.
+We’re truly a one-stop-shop for all of your backflow prevention needs.